 We have a lot of experience in digging into these circumstances.
 We will have to go to the district court where the warrant and charge were issued, find out what happened, and figure out what we can do to make it go away.

-How quickly can a fix a warrant that is preventing my driver’s license renewal?
+How quickly can I fix a warrant that is preventing me from renewing my driver’s license?

-It depends, but sometimes we can get it fixed in a matter of weeks or less.
+It depends, but sometimes we can get an old warrant for failure to appear fixed in a matter of weeks or less.

 We had a recent case of a client from Florida who was a beer salesman and needed his driver’s license to earn a living.
 He had a warrant for a traffic incident here in Massachusetts that was 15 years old and hadn’t been resolved.
 Florida found out about the warrant via a multi-state database, and flagged his Florida driver’s license for non-renewal.